 c) does not appear on the Reserved Names list, as set out in the Licensing Rules.

-This is different to the namespaces which are intended for specific use – such as com.au and net.au for commercial entities, org.au for not-for-profit entities or edu.au for educational institutions.
-Those namespaces have eligibility rules restricting which kinds of entities can register in them; and allocation rules that specify how a name needs to relate to a registrant or their organisation.
+The .au direct namespace is different to the namespaces that are intended for specific use e.g. com.au and net.au for commercial entities, org.au for not-for-profit entities, or edu.au for educational institutions.

 How will I be able to register .au direct domain names?